 So, as you peruse through the blinding lights of percentage discounts this weekend, remember to put your money where your future is.
 It’s worth it on so many levels.

-Here’s a sample of staple investment dressing more likely to be worn and passed down, than stashed and trashed.
-In winter, layer with turtlenecks and chunky cardis, in summer sport with chunky sandals and not much else.
-They’ll be worth your hard-earned cash, the good wooden hanger and a selfie or ten.
+Here’s a sample of staple investment frockery more likely to be worn and passed down, than stashed and binned.
+In winter layer with turtle necks and chunky cardi’s, in summer sport with chunky sandals and not much else.
+They’ll be worth your hard-earned, the good wooden hanger and a selfie or ten.

 Kitx ‘Localised’ dress, $595